justiceo/coref/README.md

 The model architecture itself is an extension of the [e2e-coref](https://github.com/kentonl/e2e-coref) model.

 ## Setup
+* Best setup in a virtual environment, see https://docs.python-guide.org/dev/virtualenvs/
 * Install python3 requirements: `pip install -r requirements.txt`
 * `export data_dir=</path/to/data_dir>`
 * `./setup_all.sh`: This builds the custom kernels